-- 1. Sexual or Gender-related Harassment - 2.
-Non-consensual Sexual Contact (or attempts to commit the same) - 3.
-Non-consensual Sexual Intercourse (or attempts to commit the same) - 4.
+- 1. Sexual Harassment - 2.
+Nonconsensual Sexual Contact (or attempts to commit the same) - 3.
+Nonconsensual Sexual Intercourse (or attempts to commit the same) - 4.
 Sexual Exploitation - 5.
-Bullying or hazing, or other inappropriate conduct of a sexual nature.
+Exposing a Minor to Sexual Content/Imagery - 6.
+Sexual Bullying Behavior - 7.
+Sexual Hazing - 8.
+Other Inappropriate Conduct of a Sexual Nature.

-1. Sexual or Gender-related Harassment
+1. Sexual Harassment

-Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions outlined in (a) or (b) below are present:
+Sexual Harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted conduct of a sexual nature, whether verbal, non-verbal, graphic, physical, or otherwise, when the conditions outlined in (a) or (b) below are present:

-Sexual harassment includes harassment related to gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or nonverbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions outlined in (a) or (b), below, are present.
+Sexual Harassment also includes harassment related to gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, when the conditions outlined in (a) or (b), below, are present:

-a.
-Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person's employment, standing in sport, or participation in Events, sports programs or activities; or when submission to or rejection of such conduct is used as the basis for sporting decisions affecting the individual (often referred to as "quid pro quo" harassment); or b.
+- a.
+Submission to such conduct is made, either explicitly or implicitly, a term or condition of any person's employment, standing in sport, or participation in Events, sports programs or activities; or when submission to or rejection of such conduct is used as the basis for sporting decisions affecting the individual (often referred to as "quid pro quo" harassment); or - b.
 Such conduct creates a hostile environment.
 A "hostile environment" exists when the conduct is sufficiently severe, persistent, or pervasive such that it interferes with, limits, or deprives any individual of the opportunity to participate in any program or activity.
 Conduct must be deemed severe, persistent, or pervasive from both a subjective and an objective perspective.